coderavine/sparta/docs/accepted.md

 #Accepted Validator

-This validator can be used to ensure that the given value must be yes, on, 1, or true.
+This validator can be used to ensure that the field under validation must be yes, on, 1, or true.
+For example, this is useful for validating "Terms of Agreement" acceptance filed.

 [**Back to Validators List**](./reference.md#validators-list)